jeremysolarz/HA-NAT/README.md

 * `zone_[1-3]`: the zones the three instance groups should be deployed to.
 * `internalIP_[1-3]`: the internal IP addresses .

-For more details on configuration of this template, see [NATaas.yaml](NATaas.yaml).
+For more details on configuration of this template, see [HA-NAT.yaml](HA-NAT.yaml).

 ## Architecture
 The template architecture for this configuration looks like this:

 ```
-NATaas.yaml.yaml
+HA-NAT.yaml.yaml
  |
- |- NATaas.jinja
+ |- HA-NAT.jinja
      |
      |- instanceTemplate.jinja
      |